-Students who are absent because of participation in approved Institute activities (such as field trips, professional conferences, and athletic events) will be permitted to make up the work missed during their absences, but the anticipated absence should be notified to the instructor in advance.
-Otherwise, 5% will be taken off for each absence.
-Students must have fewer than 3 absences (both excused and regular absences) to receive a passing grade.
-A tardy (arriving more than 5 minutes late or leaving class early) will be counted as a half absence.
+Students who are absent due to participation in approved Institute activities (such as field trips, job interviews, professional conferences, or athletic events) will be permitted to make up any work missed during their absences.
+However, the anticipated absence must be communicated to the instructor in advance.
+Up to two absences will be excused.
+Beyond that, 5% will be deducted for each additional absence.
+Students must have fewer than seven total absences (including both excused and unexcused) to receive a passing grade.
+A tardy (arriving more than five minutes late or leaving class early) will be counted as one-half of an absence.